radthoc/coding-challenge-wholesaler-integration/README.md

 - Docker setup: a Dockerfile and a docker-compose file, to run the whole stack via `docker-compose up`
 - descriptions, why you chose a specific structure or pattern, framework or library compared to other options
 - an description of how you decided what tests to write

+## TODO:
+- Instead of validate only when assi
+- Improve test coverage
+- Clean things not needed from the framework
+- Improve the directory structure and files organization
+- Dockerize